Menu

 And what’s more, the mozzie onslaught was nowhere near as ridiculous as the night before.

-You’re relatively spaced out here and sites aren’t marked as such anyway.
+You’re relatively spaced out here and sites aren’t marked as such.
 Choose whatever looks good to you, and as far away from any neighbours as you want.
 We were actually completely on our own at this spot, and would definitely head straight back to this spot if we ever went to Currawinya again.

 The real downside, of course, is that there is no toilet within walking distance.
 You can drive to the pit toilet at the Caiwarro Ruins but the distance isn’t walkable for a quick toilet walk.
+You also need to bring a toilet / ensuite tent here as the vegetation is on the sparse side of things and to give you some sense of privacy.

 CORNI PAROO CAMPING AREA AT A GLANCE